Mothcam/Mothcam/README.md

 - max_change_percentage: defines the maximum percentage of pixels that needs to change for a picture to be saved.
 This helps filter out pictures with big changes such as leaves falling into the trap.

 ## Running the timelapse script
-After editing the settings the scirpt to take pictures can be run.
+After editing the settings the script to take pictures can be run.
 This script is called Timelapse_MP.py.
 It can be run either manually using the python3 command or automatically by setting up a crontab.
 If needed, additional explaination on both of these methods can be found in the README_beginners.md file.

 ## Installing an RTC unit
 > [!Warning]